cynthia-io/CynthiaJavaClient/README.md

 to self-improve through usage and over time.
 Submitting feedback is easy and uses identifiers to tell Cynthia what was engaged and how valuable that engagement was to the customer.

-For example, let's imaging in the above search, the user clicks on the first result, for the `Men's Quilted Color-Block Water-Repellent Jacket` and let's further imagine that this click is worth `$1.75` to Lacoste.
+For example, let's imagine in the above search, the user clicks on the first result, for the `Men's Quilted Color-Block Water-Repellent Jacket` and let's further imagine that this click is worth `$1.75` to Lacoste.
 Then the corresponding feedback would be sent to Cynthia with the following request: